 - Remove and pop out of molds.
 Cut into squares if needed.

 - Serve and enjoy!
 Tell the kids that they are gummy bears and they won’t even know that are getting vitamins!

 Homemade jello packets have some nasty fake ingredients, but it is simple to make a healthy version at home.
 With homemade Jello, you can customize the flavors, add vitamins, or even use water kefir or kombucha as the base for a vitamin and probiotic boost!

 Digestive issues or Constipation?

-It is recommended to eat gelatin (usually in the form of homemade bone broth) as a digestive aid, as it can help sooth and help heal the digestive track and I’ve also seen daily gelatin help keep bowels regular and smooth.
+It is recommended to eat gelatin (usually in the form of homemade bone broth) as a digestive aid, as it can help soothe and help heal the digestive tract and I’ve also seen daily gelatin help keep bowels regular and smooth.

 ⑪ Hormone’s Help

 Too much estrogen in the body (which can be caused by all sorts of reasons including hormonal imbalances, over exposure to phytoestrogens like those found in soy, and xenoestrogens found in plastics) can cause inflammation, infertility and promote accelerated aging.